amritajkumarcp/Omnipresent/README.md

       GET:
           fetches all users in the Database with all country specific details fetched from the countries API and the additonal Identifier for the users in the regions of Europe and Asia.
+          The database used is SQLite as it works well with most low to medium traffic databases.
+Any API that gets a fewer than 100k requests per day will work well with SQLite

       If pagination is required, then the offset and limit needs to be passed in the URL.
          GET http://localhost:5000/users?limit=3&offset=0 - fetches first 3 user records